 I’m Anne, your host.
 I’m a co-founder of Ontario’s autistic self-advocacy organization, Autistics for Autistics and Executive Director of the Campaign Against Phony Autism Cures.
 I launched this podcast as a place to talk about neurodiversity.

-My guests are all working for human rights in various capacities: as activists, scholars, writers, and grassroots workers, often with a focus on youth rights.
+My guests are all working for human rights and inclusion in various capacities: as activists, scholars, medical professionals, writers, grassroots workers, entertainers and more, often with a focus on youth rights.

 In the podcast, we discuss how institutions practice social control, how these practices get normalized and how we can (and do) intervene to make change.
-Some of the topics we’re covering: juvenile justice; the problem of ABA and alternatives to it; autism pseudoscience; ADHD in historical context; AAC and communication rights; neurodiversity; the autistic self-advocacy movement; sexuality; autonomous living; special education; access to health care; and inclusion.
+Some of the topics we’re covering: AAC and communication rights; the problem of ABA; autism pseudoscience; ADHD in historical context; juvenile justice; the autistic self-advocacy movement; sexuality; independent supported living; special education; and access to health care.

 Most episodes are transcribed; others are in the process of being transcribed.
 Thanks for reading and listening!